jon-harper/E34M1/docs/modules/pcb_mounts.md

 ## PCB Shrouds

 These shrouds cover the PCB and wiring for a PCB mount.
+The 30mm fan is strongly encouraged for enclosed builds.

 PCB shrouds come in three styles: